Starbucks Community Stores represent our ongoing global commitment to supporting pathways to opportunity for young

 The Association for the Advancement of Mexican Americans (AAMA) inspires and empowers Latinos to pursue and achieve their potential.
-Since our founding in 1970, AAMA has been a leader helping youth and adults in Houston and San Antonio advance their dreams through innovative education, health and social services programs.
+Since its founding in 1970, AAMA has been a leader helping youth and adults in Houston and San Antonio advance their dreams through innovative education, health and social services programs.
 Our store at Gulfgate (Loop 610 & I-45) is partnered directly with AAMA.

 The Integrated Tribal Development Program (ITDP) was founded in 1991 by Mike and Becky Mann with its initial goal of providing fresh water and sanitation to the hill-tribes in northern Thailand.
 With its base in Chiang Mai, Thailand, ITDP has been able to reach hundreds of hill-tribes villages over the last 20 years.
 Over the years ITDP has grown and branched out from its original goal and now has several different projects providing a variety of resources to not only the hill-tribes of northern Thailand, but also Burma and China.